Riddlcal/UT-Bot-HRD/README.md

 # UT-Bot
-A RAG chatbot for the University of Texas at Tyler - Capstone Project
+A RAG chatbot for the University of Texas at Tyler HRD Department - Capstone Project

 We built a RAG (Retrieval-Augmented Generation) chatbot for the University of Texas at Tyler.